CPD-accredited In-House Technical Workshop

 What will you gain?

-- 1–2 hours of quality CPD, at your convenience.
+- 1–3 hours (or more, if required) of quality CPD, at your convenience.

 - An understanding of the corrosion behaviour of copper-nickels and other copper-based alloys, stainless steels and high nickel alloys.

 - An awareness of the biofouling resistance of copper alloys in marine applications.

 - An understanding of the design, fabrication and commissioning issues for long service life.

 - A unique opportunity to meet leading industry experts and discuss your material issues.